-Answer: A defendant can commit the crime of shoplifting without actually leaving the store.
-All he need to is to move the property and exercise control over it in a way that is inconsistent with the shop owner's reasonable expectations as to how shoppers will handle merchandise.
+Answer: Yes, a defendant can commit the crime of shoplifting without actually leaving the store.
+All he needs to is to move the property and exercise control over it in a way that is inconsistent with the shop owner's reasonable expectations as to how shoppers will handle merchandise.

 Many clerks and security personnel will not, however, apprehend a suspected thief until that person has actually left the store.
-The reason is not that they lack justification before that moment, as just explained.
+The reason is not that they lack justification to detain the person before that moment.
 Instead, they simply want an open-and-shut case.
-It will be difficult to argue that one intended to pay for the goods when one has walked out without doing so; on the other hand, defendants who are apprehended pre-exit may be able to convince the jury that their actions were consistent with an intent to eventually pay for the merchandise before leaving the store.
+It will be difficult to argue that one intended to pay for the goods when one has walked out without doing so; on the other hand, defendants who are apprehended pre-exit might convince the jury that their actions were consistent with an intent to eventually pay for the merchandise before leaving the store.